camomile-project/LREC2016/abstract.md

-## Person Discovery at MediaEval 2015
+### Task defintion: Person Discovery at MediaEval 2015

 The Multimodal Person Discovery in Broadcast TV was proposed as a new task of MediaEval 2015 benchmarking initiative.
 The motivation is to make TV and video archives fully exploitable and searchable through indexation.
 Indexes that represent the location and identity of people in the archive are indispensable for searching archives.
 However, it is not possible to assume that biometric models of persons of interest will always be available at indexing time.
 The goal of this task is thus to address the challenge of indexing persons of interest in the archive, under real-world conditions, i.e. when there is no pre-set list of people to index.